 - To promote cross-cultural understanding

-Information on the last few years is available on the left-side menu.
-The schedule of events and key-note speaker information for Atlas Week events from 2009 - 2012 can be easily accessed.
-If you desire a broader history of activities, please contact Michelle Lorenzini at firstname.lastname@example.org.
+Information on the last few years is available on the left-side menu - Previous Atlas Weeks.
+The schedule of events and key-note speaker information for Atlas Week events from 2009 - 2017 can be easily accessed.
+If you like to learn more about the broader history of Atlas Week activities, please contact Michelle Lorenzini at firstname.lastname@example.org.